ryppl/boost-history/committee/LWG/proposals/exported-concept-maps.rst

 Default implementations of associated functions arise in concepts like ``LessThanComparable`` whose interfaces are **non-minimal**, i.e. they contain elements that can be implemented entirely in terms of other interface elements.
-In C++03 the usual way to avoid repeating this boilerplate in each model of a concept is to capture the redundancy in a base class template::
+Such interfaces are quite common—in Boost you can find entire libraries devoted to implementing the redundant parts of non-minimal interfaces.
+The usual way to avoid repeating this boilerplate in each model of a concept is to capture the redundancy in a base class template::